What is Open Access (OA)?

 DOAJ is a community-curated online directory that indexes and provides access to high quality, open access, peer-reviewed journals.
 DOAJ is independent.
-All funding is via donations, 40% of which comes from sponsors and 60% from members and publisher members.
+All funding is via donations, 40% of which comes from sponsors (External link) and 60% from members and publisher members (External link).
 All DOAJ services are free of charge including being indexed in DOAJ.
 All data is freely available.

 DOAJ contains 13,817 open access journals covering all areas of science, technology, medicine, social science and humanities.

 Theses and dissertations, free to find, free to use.

 OATD.org is a resource for finding open access graduate theses and dissertations published around the world.
 Metadata (information about the theses) comes from over 1100 colleges, universities, and research institutions (External link).
 OATD currently indexes 5,069,860 (External link)theses and dissertations.